terror/liam.rs/projects/paragon.md

 **paragon** provides a simple way to benchmark arbitrary Python code.

-It can be used either as a CLI or a Library and has support for rendering statistics, progress bars, and allowing users to export results to various different file formats.
+It can be invoked directly from the command-line or called from within Python, and has support for rendering statistics, progress bars, and allowing users to export results to various file formats.

 Links: [GitHub](https://github.com/terror/paragon),
 [PyPI](https://pypi.org/project/paragon/)